nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 If you are in seminary pursuing a degree like a Master of Divinity, you will need a library that offers you essential original language resources like NA28, BHS, and BDAG as well as top commentaries.

 I put together a study bundle with Logos for those pursuing advanced exegesis, offering access to top-tier commentaries and biblical reference works.
-Some of my personal favorite resources are in this library.
+Many of my favorite resources are in this library.

 #### [Nick Stapleton Study Bundle](https://logos.sjv.io/nickstudy)